Create project

 , specifyproject

-if the extension is for a specific project, otherwise specifyapplication
+if the extension is for a specific project, orapplication

 Prepare locale files (optional)

-- If you want your extension to be multilingual, define a locale file named
+- If you want to make your extension multilingual, define a locale file named

 locale.{lang}.json

-for each localized language. - For more information on multi-language support, see multi-language support.
+for each localized language. - For details on multilingual support, see Multilingual Support.

 Change project settings (optional)